cunnie/writings/i_am_become_forever.md

 "Why doesn't she just climb out?"

-"The magnetic field is constraining her?"
+"The magnetic field is constraining her."

 "You mean it's turned on?"